 You start with the ability to make grunts from biomatter.
 These are basic little insects that can move and attack.
 They can also in true horror movie fashion, traverse and hide through vents.
 Later on, you unlock the ability to evolve a grunt into one of three other swarmer types though it does cost biomatter to do this.

 Deciding when, how and what to attack is key.
 The more humans you consume, the more biomatter you get.
 But is it worth the risk to go for humans that are off the beaten path?
-Its a ton of fun to use and plan with all the swarmer types.
+It’s a ton of fun to use and plan your strategy with all the swarmer types.
 The core design of the game is very well done and I have little to no complaints about it.

 The fun and strategy grow after each stage.
 You get a certain amount of mutagen based on your score that you can spend on an evolution tree.
 Unlocking nodes on the tree can grant new abilities to your swarmers.
 You can make the Matriarch deal more damage and have more health, grant the stalker double damage on back attacks, or give the disrupter a ranged distraction for example.